kraileth/miniraven/README.md

 Rabennest does only run on the reference platform (FreeBSD amd64) at the moment.
 It can almost build all three of the main non-Ada components: Customized **bmake** and the **fake-uname** work.
 All requirements for the **ravensw** package manager are also built, but ravensw itself errors out right now.
 This needs to be investigated.

-I'm making this project public now because it could help others who would like to try getting RP to work on a not yet supported platform.
-My plan is to split it up into several modules next and to start documenting things.
-When that is done some refactoring is in order.
-And then data to handle more platforms correctly should be added (as well as perhaps some convenience features).
+I'm making this project public now because it could help others who would like to try getting RP to work on a platform not supported yet.

+My plan is to start documenting functions.
+When that is done some refactoring - including splitting up the configuration to separate general configuration and package information - is in order.
+And then data to handle more platforms correctly should be added (as well as perhaps some additional features).

 ## History

-This is my second attempt at writing a tools that helps in getting Ravenports on any system from zero to working.
-The first one was a single Python script that did build all non-Ada parts on a couple of platforms.
+This is my second attempt at writing a tool that helps in getting Ravenports on any system from zero to working.
+The first one was a single Python script (ok, in fact I tried it with plain shell scripting first, but that was even more ugly...) that built all non-Ada parts on a couple of platforms.
 This was before the Ravensw package manager was introduced, though.
 Also it was a complete mess, so I decided to start over from scratch.

 The new version uses a config file to separate package information from the actual program among other things.
-It's quite a bit cleaner, but I won't deny that it could use a lot of refactoring as well...
+It's quite a bit cleaner and making use of modules now, but I won't deny that it could use a lot of refactoring as well...